oservieres/cartaclysm/README.md

 # Compatibility

 * Windows: OK.
 * OSX: OK.
+Xbox 360 controllers not tested.
 * Linux: Not tested.

 # Known issues

-* Xbox 360 controllers were not tested on OSX
 * Pause menu is bugged.
 Hit ALT+F4 (Windows) or CMD+Q (OSX) to quit the game.
+* Sometimes, car gets stuck in the ground

 # Community assets used